-Nadirshah Mosque is about 4km from the Central Bus stand near the Main Guard Gate.
+Nadirshah Mosque is about 4km from the Tiruchirapalli Central Bus stand near the Main Guard Gate.
 This mosque contains the remains Nawabs Mohammed Ali and the headless body of Chanda Sahib who were the principle cause for the carnatic war.
 The tomb of saint Babbayya Nadir Shah attracts the devotees of all faiths in large number.

 Government Museum is located at Rani Mangammal mandram 19, Bharathidasan road.
 This place is treasure house of sculptures from various places around Tiruchirappally.
 Bronze and stone idols exhibited here are worth seeing.

 Planetarium is about 5km from Trichy.
 The Anna Science centre Planetarium is located on Pudukkotai road, near airport the daily programs are show with English and Tamil commentaries.

 Kallanai is a beautiful picnic spot near Srirangam.
 It is about 19km from Tiruchi.
 Karikal Chola built Kallanai in 2nd century.
 This dam is about 329m long and 20m wide.
 It indeed is one of the greatest marvel engineering in India.
 It is one of the oldest dams in our world.
 Grand Annicut is one best places to picnic in Tirchy Tamilnadu India.

 Tiruchirappali Upper Annaicut (Mukkombu)

-Mukkombu is another import picnic spot near Srirangam.
+Mukkombu is another important picnic spot near Srirangam.
 It is about 18km from Tiruchirappalli.
 At the head of the Srirangam Island.
 The length of this dam is about 685m.
 This dam was constructed by Sir Arthur Cotton in 1836-38 across the head of river Coleroon at the upper end of Srirangam.
 It is 750m long, but broken by the island into three sections.
 There is a beautiful guest house at the dam site which can be used by the visitors.
 This dam has been forced into three sections instead of one long stretch because of the shape of the island.
 This is also good spot for picnics.